Commander-in-chief: Italy

+Japan

+In Japan, prior to the Meiji Restoration the role of the commander-in-chief was vested in the shōgun (the most militarily powerful samurai daimyō).
+After the dissolution of the Tokugawa shogunate, the role of the commander-in-chief resided with the Emperor of Japan.
+The present-day constitutional role of the emperor is that of a ceremonial figurehead.
+The current Japanese constitution describes the emperor as "the symbol of the State and of the unity of the People," without any military role.

+After Japan's move towards democracy, the position of commander-in-chief of the Japan Self-Defense Forces is held by the prime minister of Japan.
+Military authority runs from the prime minister to the cabinet-level minister of defense of the Japanese Ministry of Defense.

+Kazakhstan

+The Supreme Commander-in-Chief of the Armed Forces of the Republic of Kazakhstan is the President of Kazakhstan, who carries out general management of the construction, preparation and use of the military organization, ensuring the military security of the state.

 Kenya

 Chapter 131 of the Constitution of Kenya identifies the president as the commander-in-chief of the Kenya Defence Forces and the chairperson of the National Security Council.
 There is a rank for the position.
 The president appoints a chief of general staff, known as the Chief of the Kenya Defence Forces, who acts as the principal military adviser to the president and the National Security Council.
 The Chief of the Kenya Defence Forces is drawn from one of the branches of the Armed Forces, the Kenya Army, the Kenya Navy or the Kenya Air Force.

 Latvia

 In accordance with Article 42 of the Constitution of Latvia, the president of Latvia is Commander-in-Chief of the Latvian National Armed Forces.
 The president may appoint a chief military commander in times of war.

 Malaysia

-In accordance with Article 41 of the Federal Constitution of Malaysia, the Yang di-Pertuan Agong is Supreme Commander of the Malaysian Armed Forces and holds the rank of Field Marshal.
+In accordance with Article 41 of the Federal Constitution of Malaysia, the King of Malaysia is Supreme Commander of the Malaysian Armed Forces and holds the rank of Field Marshal and Admiral of the Fleet.
 As such, he is the highest-ranking officer in the military establishment, with the power to appoint the Chief of Staff (on the advice of the Armed Forces Council).
 He also appoints the service heads of each of the three branches of the military.

-The Federal Constitution establishes that the office of Supreme Commander is attached to the person of the Yang di-Pertuan Agong as the Federation's head of state:
+The Federal Constitution establishes that the office of Supreme Commander is attached to the person of the King of Malaysia as the Federation's head of state: